thhsu116/OOP/README.md

-# hello-world
+# few words

-This is a new thing!
+This repository is to archive practice codes from book "Mastering Object-oriented Python" written by Steven F. Lott.